Microsoft Imagine Academy

 - Mobility and Device Fundamentals

 - Security Fundamentals

 - Windows Server Administration Fundamentals

 We have resources available to help you study:

-- Preview the MOS interface for a sample exam
+- Preview the exam interface

 - Take a practice test using GMetrix software by reserving a MOS/MTA practice computer on Level 5 of the Central Library.
 To reserve these computers, ask a staff member.

 - Review the Study Guides.
 Books are available to check out for Access, Cloud Fundamentals, Excel, Excel Expert, Outlook, PowerPoint, Word, and Word Expert.
 If you want to download the study guides, Ask Us for access information.